Are you a thrill-ride seeking Disney fan looking for information on the coaster options for your next trip?

 Picture Steven Tyler and Aerosmith singing loudly into your ears.

-Now, picture Steven Tyler and Aerosmith singing loudly into your ears while you are upside down.
+Now, picture Steven Tyler and Aerosmith singing loudly into your ears while you are shooting forward at 60 miles per hour.

 If that sounds like an awesome time to you, then this is something you’ll definitely want to check out.

-Rock ‘n’ Roller Coaster is totally indoors, has a killer launch that will take your breath away, and pairs the loud rock sounds of Aerosmith with a silky smooth coaster-ride.
+Rock ‘n’ Roller Coaster is totally indoors, has a killer launch, and pairs the loud rock sounds of Aerosmith with a silky smooth coaster-ride.

 Min. height required: 38″ (97 cm) or taller